Andrew Vaughn Player Props: White Sox vs. Yankees

 Andrew Vaughn At The Plate

-- Vaughn is batting .294 with one homer during his last games and is riding a four-game hitting streak.
+- Vaughn enters this game on a five-game hitting streak.
+During his last games, he's hitting .412 with two homers.

-- Vaughn has picked up a hit in 73 of 103 games this year, with multiple hits 21 times.
+- Vaughn has picked up a hit in 74 of 104 games this season, with multiple hits 22 times.

-- Vaughn has an RBI in 39 of 103 games this year, with multiple RBI in 14 of them.
-He has also driven home three or more of his team's runs in five contests.
+- Vaughn has an RBI in 40 of 104 games this year, with multiple RBI in 15 of them.
+He has also driven in three or more of his team's runs in five contests.

-- He has scored a run in 41 games this year, with multiple runs three times.
+- He has scored in 42 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.